 Resident Assistant (RA) on Duty

-- Two Resident Assitants or Heads—one male, one female—will always be on duty.
+- Two RAs or Deans—one male, one female—will always be on duty.

 - On weekdays, the Deans will be on duty until suppertime.

 - Weekday evening RA shifts begin at supper time and end at 7:30 am the following morning.

 - Weekend RA shifts begin at supper time on Friday and end at 7:30am Monday morning.

 Monday through Thursday, from 6:30 to 9:30, a Library Supervisor will assist students who need extra homework supervision.
 The Library Supervisor is there to monitor students and provide students with any help they may need.